Isabel (TV series): Episode Summaries

 Episode 31.
 “Drama arrives at the court.”
-(1496-97).
+(1496–97).
 Covers three main areas: the battle against French mercenaries for the port of Ostia, the problems of Cardinal Cisneros with his wayward brother, and the marriages of Ferdinand and Isabella’s children Juan and Maria.
-Also more drama from Flanders with Phillip the Fair.
+Also, more drama from Flanders with Phillip the Fair.
 For the battle, the “Great Captain” Gonzalo de Cordoba defeats the mercenaries and rescues Rome and the pope from starvation.
 Juan is married to Maria of Austria (April, 1497).
-He dies 4 October 1497, devasting his parents.
+He dies October 4, 1497, devasting his parents.
 Maria is pregnant by him.
 Daughter Isabel is to marry Manual I of Portugal, but the marriage is overshadowed by Juan’s untimely death.
 The Spanish envoy to Flanders Fuensalida learns that the Flemish did not properly accommodate the Spanish contingent sent there with Juana, and as a result most die over the course of the winter of 1496-97.

 Episode 32.
 “Queen of the Whole Peninsula.”
 (1497).
 More politics at the court and in Europe.
 In Flanders, Phillip keeps intercepting letters to and from Juana, so as to isolate her.
 He tries to be proclaimed king of Aragon (or at least heir apparent) but is rebuffed by Ferdinand.
 Juana gives birth to a daughter (Leonora, 1498-1558), disappointing Phillip.
 In France, King Charles dies and the new king connives with Pope Alexander to have his existing marriage annulled so he can marry King Charles’ English wife.
-Maria of Austria miscarries, so that potential heir to the throne is lost.
+Maria of Austria miscarries, so that the potential heir to the throne is lost.
 Daughter Isabel is pregnant by King Manual of Portugal.
 Columbus’ son Diego tries to sell pearls that Columbus brought back from the New World, causing anger in the court.
 By this time, the Spanish are realizing that Columbus did not stumble onto isolated islands, but a whole new continent, with potential riches for the throne.
 Cisneros begins his campaign to forcibly convert the Muslims in Granada, against the advice of Fray Hernando.

 Episode 33.
 “The Princess of Asturias Dies.”
-(1498-99).
-Daughter Isabel dies giving birth to a son Miguel (August, 1498), who would be the heir apparent to the thrones of Portugal and Spain.
+(1498–99).
+Isabel's daughter dies giving birth to a son Miguel (August, 1498), who would be the heir apparent to the thrones of Portugal and Spain.
 He survives for a short time.
 Cisneros is ill but recovers.
 Fray Hernando, who is respected by the Muslims in Granada, helps to head off a Muslim revolt there.
 Cisneros, the hardliner, is not liked or respected.
 Arrangements begin for the marriage of Catalina to the Prince of Wales (Arthur, 1486-1502, son of Henry VII).
 Pope Alexander gets closer to the French, in part to support the ambitions of his then-cardinal son.
 Juana is still isolated in Flanders, not getting along well with Phillip; but things improve when he finds that she is again pregnant (with Charles, 1500-1558, later Charles V).